Plus 5 crate training no-no's

 You’ve spent hours picking out the ideal dog crate and furnishing it to perfection.
 Now it’s time for the tricky part: persuading your puppy to use it!

 Bringing your pawed pal around to the idea of spending their downtime - or anytime for that matter - behind bars is no small feat.
 Chances are, you yourself are having reservations about it.

 But the reality is, a dog crate has the potential to provide your pup with a wonderfully soothing sanctuary away from the craziness of the world around them - that’s assuming you introduce it correctly.

 Yes, training your puppy to love their portable boudoir is ‘a process’.
 But knowing what to do, and what not to do, will make that process a whole lot easier.
-On that note, we present Paws vet Steph’s 7 steps for crate training your puppy!
+On that note, I present my 7 steps for crate training your puppy!

 Remember, the key to success is patience.
 There’s no need to rush the steps below.
 Take them nice and slow, ideally over a period of a few weeks.

 Dog crates come in all shapes and sizes, from soft-sided carriers all the way through to heavy-duty cages.